Blejn/Task-manager-app/README.md

-# Getting Started with Create React App
+# Task manager application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is simple react application, which I created with React course.

-## Available Scripts
+## To run application

 In the project directory, you can run: